 If you’d rather just skip to Amazon to see the best currently available inexpensive board, it is the MaxKare 10’ x 30” SUP.
 My personal choice in this price range.

 To see several other boards, scroll to the bottom of this post.
 Otherwise keep reading all the pluses and minuses of cheaper boards.
-Then we have more about specific other boards later in this post.
+Then I have more about specific other boards later in this post.
 You won’t want to miss it!

 What Constitutes a Cheap Paddleboard, Anyway?